LavanyaPasumarthi71/CS665_PROJECT1_GROUP_24/README.md

 ### Example Usage

 1. **Adding a New Module**:
-    - Click the "Add New Module" button.
-    - Select an active product from the dropdown.
-    - Fill in the required information and save the module.

-2. **Viewing a Module**:
-    - Click the "View" button next to the desired module.
+    - Click the "Add New Module" View" button next to the desired module.
     - Review detailed information about the module, its departments, positions, and employees.

 3. **Managing Module Status**: